 Cryptography is an indispensable tool for protecting information in computer systems.
 This introduction to the basic theory and practice of cryptographic techniques used in computer security will explore the inner workings of cryptographic primitives and how to use them correctly.

-- Dan Boneh Professor, Computer Science
+- Dan Boneh Professor of Computer Science, School of Engineering

 - Encryption (symmetric and public key)

 - Digital signatures and data integrity